Levak/warfacebot/README.md

 It is composed of two parts, similary to the game:

- - `wb.sh` - The launcher.
-It is responsible to log you in to the authentication server which will provide us a "session token".
-The launcher is made seperate in order to be scriptable and customizable (for instance, you can make it work for different Warface servers such as VN, RU, or BR);
+ - **Launcher**: It is responsible to log you in to the authentication server which will provide us a "session token".
+The launcher is made seperate in order to be scriptable and customizable (for instance, you can make it work for different Warface servers such as VN, RU, or BR).
+There are several launchers:
+   + `wb.sh`: Bash launcher for GNU/Linux users;
+   + `wb_launcher.hta`: GUI launcher for Windows users;
+   + `wbd_launcher`: Bash launcher when warfacebot is compiled DBUS mode;
+   + `wbm_launcher`: Bash launcher for the DBUS manager;
- - `wb` - The actual program.
+ - **Client** - `wb` - The actual program.
 It uses the "session token" given by the launcher to login to the XMPP service.
 Once there, this program acts like the real game does.

 ## Important notices

 This program lacks of several features that would make it totally undetectable.
 Here is the TODO list:

- - Add an AFK trigger.
-Currently, the bot will never suffer from AFK-like features the game has, since this is a client-side mechanism.
-It can stay forever in a room until you tell him to leave or someone kicks him;
+ - HWID is not implemented.
+Some servers ban/kick HWIDs that are not valid.
+Use the CVar `game_hwid` on launch to change it;
  - Use a real XML parser (or use a XMPP library).
 Currently, every query is hand-crafted due to historical testings.
 Besides the untrusty code, everything seems to work flawlessly (until the day the server will start